zdenecek/mff-rocnikovy-projekt/README.md

 > [!NOTE]
 > The docker compose local deployment is meant for development and testing purposes, it can be somewhat slow and is not optimized for production use.
+> The frontend server runs using the vite development server, which in combination with docker can be slow.

 The application will be available at [`http://localhost:8080`](http://localhost:8080).
 Api docs are available at [`http://localhost:3003/api/v1/api-docs`](http://localhost:3003/api/v1/api-docs).